 - They are asking friends and family for money

-- There is a new desire to control household finances
+- There's a new desire to control household finances

 Treatment for Online Gambling Addiction

-The most difficult step in getting treatment for online gambling addiction is admitting there is a problem in the first place.
-The good news is that once this major step is taken, treatment can begin at once.
-The National Council on Problem Gambling is a great resource for people who suspect they may have a gambling problem.
+The most difficult step before getting treatment for online gambling addiction is admitting there's a problem in the first place.
+The good news is that once this major step has been taken, treatment can begin at once.
+The National Council on Problem Gambling is a great resource for people who suspect they may have a problem.

-Gamblers Anonymous is another great resource for problem gambling help.
-Visit their website for more information about problem gambling, treatment and local Gamblers Anonymous chapters.
+Gamblers Anonymous is another great resource for getting help.
+Visit their website for more information about problem gambling, treatment, and local Gamblers Anonymous chapters.

-Getting treatment for problem gambling isn't always easy but it is always possible.
-The biggest step is to admit there is a problem and then to have the will to treat it.
+Getting treatment for problem gambling isn't always easy, but it's always possible if the affected person admits the problem and has the will to treat it.
 If you have the will to stop gambling, you are already well along on the road to recovery.

-The internet does make gambling more accessible, but that does not mean you are helpless in the fight against gambling addiction.
-You can send an e-mail to any online casino and ask to be excluded from the casino for life.
-You will be unable to sign up for an account or deposit money at that casino.
+The internet does make gambling more accessible, but it doesn't mean you are helpless in the fight against addiction.
+You can send an e-mail to any online casino and ask to be excluded from for life.
+You'll be unable to sign up for an account or deposit money at that site.

-Remember also that in the end, the choice to quit gambling is yours.
+Remember that in the end, the choice to quit gambling is yours.
 It may not be easy, but people do recover from problem gambling and gambling addiction.
-There are resources and people out there that can help you fight gambling addiction.
-Visit any of the links above to get started today.
+There are resources and people out there that can help fight gambling addiction.
+If it applies to you, visit any of the links above to get started today.

 Gambling Is a Form of Entertainment

-Remember that gambling is only a form of entertainment.
-The house always has an advantage in casino games.
+Remember that gambling is only a form of amusement.
 No matter how long you play or what kind of gambling systems you use, the house has an advantage every single time you place a bet.
 Look at the costs of gambling as a form of entertainment and balance your budget accordingly.

-Do not look at gambling as a way to get rich or to make money.
+Don't look at gambling as a way to get rich and make fast money.
 Look at it as a way to spend an evening of fun.
-Set your budget, stick to your budget and quit after you have spent your money.
-If you end up ahead after an evening of gambling, look at that as an unexpected bonus.
+Set a budget, stick to it, and quit after you have spent your allotment.
+If you end up ahead after an evening of gambling, look at it as an unexpected bonus.

-All too often, people fall into gambler’s fallacy when gambling.
-They lose five bets in a row at the roulette table and continue betting because they believe that the odds must eventually return to their favor.
+All too often, people fall into the gambler's fallacy when gambling.
+They lose five bets in a row at the roulette table and continue to bet believing that the odds must eventually turn to their favor.
 No matter what has happened in the past, the house always has an advantage.
-The roulette ball does not remember where it landed last time.
+The roulette ball doesn't remember where it landed last time.
 Stick to your spending limits no matter what.

-Do not continue playing after you have spent your entertainment money for the month.
-It doesn’t matter if you have the best strategy in the world – there’s never a guarantee.
+Don't continue playing after you have spent your entertainment money for the month.
+It doesn't matter if you have the best strategy in the world, there's never a guarantee.
 Keep your gambling habits healthy and your budget in check.
-Trust me; the casino won’t be going anywhere any time soon.
-It will still be there when you return next month, next year or in ten years.
+Trust me, the casino won't be going anywhere any time soon.
+It will still be there when you return next month, next year, or in ten years.

-And finally, remember that there is nothing wrong with giving up gambling altogether.
-It is not an admission of defeat.
+Finally, remember that there's nothing wrong with giving up gambling altogether.
+It's not an admission of defeat.
 If gambling causes you stress or money problems, it stops being a fun activity.
-Give it up and find something that actually brings enjoyment.
+Give it up and find something that actually brings you enjoyment.
 There are plenty of other hobbies out there.